fac31/john-fahan-discord-bot/README.md

 > **\pickup** - This will send you a nice uplifting message

-> **!ask** + Question - This will allow you to ask a question to Sunshine Sierra as the bot will is linked to ChatGPT
+> **Hi Sierra,** + Question - This will allow you to ask a question to Sunshine Sierra as the bot will is linked to ChatGPT.

+> **Chatbot Personality** - Sunshine Sierra is a supportive and encouraging bot, full of inspirational quotes

 ## Contact